 What do I get when I complete the course?

-Officers will receive an AF475, Enlisted and Civilian members will receive an LOE.
+Officers, Enlisted, and Civilian members will receive an LOE.

 Who should I reach out to with questions?